leonstel/leonstel.github.io/blogs/scrape_the_web1.md

     FAX = "fax"
 ```

-The function laid out to extract above html DOM.
+The function laid out to extract a tournament from above html DOM.
+After extracting it will be inserted into the database.

 ```
 // extraction.py